samsudinng/speech_emo_recognition/README.md

-# Speech Emotion Recognition (SER) Framework with PyTorch
+# Speech Emotion Recognition (SER) with Pre-trained Image Classifier - PyTorch Implementation

-PyTorch implementation of __Fully-Convolutional Network with Attention (FCN+Attention)__ SER model.
-It is the topic of my project as part of my post-graduate study (MSc. in AI, Nanyang Technological University, Singapore).
-As I was experimenting with the model and training framework, I added support for various dataset, features, models, tuning, and performance improvement techniques.
-It may hopefully serves as a framework for other SER model implementation, where new models can be plugged in, experimented and evaluated quickly.
+This repository containts my works on speech emotion recognition using spectrogram of the utterances as input.
+Spectrogram contains time-frequency information which reflects the acoustic cues, including those from emotion.
+I formulated the task as image classification using pre-trained image classification network.
+I proposed two AlexNet-based models: __AlexNet Finetuning__ and __FCN+GAP__ (Fully-Convolutional Network with Global Average Pooling).
+These networks were finetuned for speech emotion recognition with __IEMOCAP__ emotion speech dataset.
+I also implemented two deep learning enhancement techniques based on __mixup augmentation__ and __stability training__.
+These enhancements aim to improve generalization and robustness of the models given unseen utterances and diverse acoustic environments.

-I also included resources for SER, including publications, datasets, and useful python packages.
+This is the topic of my project as part of my post-graduate study (MSc. in AI, Nanyang Technological University, Singapore).
+This repository also includes resources for SER, including publications, datasets, and useful python packages.
 These resources are collected during my research, implementation and optimization phase.

 ## This Repository

-I implemented a fully-convolution network as my main model.
-It was inspired by the work of Zhang et. al. (2019) presented in [*Attention Based Fully Convolutional Network for Speech Emotion Recognition*](https://arxiv.org/abs/1806.01506).
-The model was based on [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), a CNN architecture designed for image classification.
+My approach was inspired by the work of Zhang et. al. (2019) presented in [*Attention Based Fully Convolutional Network for Speech Emotion Recognition*](https://arxiv.org/abs/1806.01506).
+The pretrained image classifier model was based on [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), a CNN architecture designed for image classification.
 The following sections describes the structure and components of this framework.

 ### Features extraction